 • SUPPORTING GOLD ~ infrastructure & services

 • VIBRANT GOLD ~ events, hospitality & tourism facilities

 • ACC WORKPLACE SAFETY GOLD ~ workplace safety

 • GREEN GOLD ~ sustainability practices & products

-• TEAM GOLD ~ investment in people, HR & wellness programmes
+• TEAM GOLD ~ HR & wellness programmes

-Businesses can choose to enter one of the top 8 Industry Categories, as well as one, both (or neither) of the Best Practice Categories.
+Businesses can choose to enter one of the top 8 Industry Categories, as well as one, two, three (or none) of the Best Practice Categories.